 The Cousins by Karen McManus is set on Gull Cove Island.
-Imagine the setting as being similar to the show Revenge but not quite as upscale as the Hamptons.
+The setting is similar to the show Revenge but not quite as upscale as the Hamptons.
 There is a real Gull Island but no one lives there.

 Revenge may actually be on someone’s mind.
 I stayed up all night to find out who was behind all of the secrets.
 What else should I do when this mystery is keeping me awake?